 How are the Additional Needs of Students with SEN met?

 Meeting the needs of students with special educational needs within Eskdale School has always been a very important part of our ethos.
-Eskdale School is an inclusive College and aims to provide the support for all students from Whitby who attend this School regardless of their needs and/or disabilities.
+Eskdale School is an inclusive school and aims to provide the support for all students from Whitby who attend this school regardless of their needs and/or disabilities.

 Eskdale School has a long history of success with young people with a range of special educational needs, from Downs Syndrome to Dyslexia, from ASD (autistic spectrum disorder) to ADHD (attention deficit and hyperactivity disorder), from Dyscalculia to hearing impairment.